-April 4Tuesday's SCUD missile launch comes just days before Chinese President Xi Jinping will meet with President Trump at Mar-a-Lago, during which North Korea is expected to be a major point of discussion.
+On April 4, a KN-17 missile launch came just days before Chinese President Xi Jinping met with President Trump at Mar-a-Lago, during which the pair discussed how to curb North Korea's missile and nuclear programs.

-U.S. officials said the SCUD spun out of control and landed in the Sea of Japan after traveling 34 miles.
-It is being assessed as an in-flight failure.
-Because SCUD missiles have been used by North Korea in the past, one official characterized the launch as a means of getting international attention.
+U.S. officials said the missile spun out of control and landed in the Sea of Japan after traveling 34 miles.
+It was being assessed as an in-flight failure.

 U.S. Secretary of State Rex Tillerson released a terse statement following Tuesday's test, saying, "North Korea launched yet another intermediate range ballistic missile.
 The United States has spoken enough about North Korea.
 We have no further comment."

 The KN-17 is a new mobile-launched, single-stage missile that uses liquid fuel.
 It has not been successfully tested by North Korea, so it's difficult to assess its full range.

 Less than two weeks later, North Korea launched another KN-17 that exploded shortly after launch.

 "The launch failed very early on, so that makes it harder to know exactly what they were trying to do," Susan Thornton, acting assistant secretary of state for East Asian and Pacific Affairs, said days later.
 "But I think that our understanding is that it was not one of the longer-range missiles that they were trying to test there; it was something like a medium-range ballistic missile."

 Vice President Mike Pence was briefed on the failed missile launch en route to South Korea on Air Force 2.

 While speaking with U.S. members of the military in Seoul, Pence described it as a "provocation."